Federal procurement, built for small-business contractors

 From solicitation to review-complete packet

 Seven steps.
 Every one of them is auditable.
-None of them put a signature on a federal offer without you.
+None of them put a signature on a federal offer without your hand on the pen.

 1. 01